ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

    <img src="/img/strael/front-caliper.jpg">
    <figcaption>The front caliper with adapter for 160 mm rotors</figcaption>
    </figure>
-2. I attach the caliper to the fork but I do not tighten the bolts because later the caliper will get adjusted to the rotor.
+2. I attach the caliper to the fork but I do not tighten the Type A screws that come with the caliper because later the caliper will get adjusted to the rotor.
    <figure>
    <img src="/img/strael/installing-the-front-caliper.jpg">
    <figcaption>Installing the front caliper</figcaption>